 back in the late 1960's.
 In 1971, the association was incorporated as the

-Minuteman Repeater Association (MMRA) and it moved the system to its present location.
+Minuteman Repeater Association (MMRA) and moved the system to its present location.

-With continual technical improvements, the Weston repeater has been on the
+With many technical improvements, the Weston repeater has been on the

 air for 25 years, and is the flagship station of the MMRA.